Physical & aggregate

 A measure of the water's capacity to neutralize acids.
 Not federally regulated for health; relevant to corrosion control and treatment.

-+What is the federal limit for Alkalinity in drinking water?
++Does Alkalinity have a federal limit in drinking water?

 +How many U.S. water systems have Alkalinity over the federal limit?

-4 of the 96 public water systems on The Water Map report Alkalinity at or above its federal limit, spanning 21 U.S. states.
-The full list is on this page.
+Zero of the 355 public water systems in The Water Map dataset currently report Alkalinity at or above its federal limit.

 +How can I check if Alkalinity is in my city's tap water?